SuperNEMO-DBD/Falaise/CONTRIBUTING.md

    ```
 5. Check that you can [build, test and run Falaise locally](https://github.com/SuperNEMO-DBD/Falaise#installing-falaise)
 6. Install and configure additional software packages recommended for developers:
-  - [`clang-format`](https://clang.llvm.org/docs/ClangFormat.html) for applying Falaise's code format style automatically (like a spell checker)
+  - [`clang-format`](https://clang.llvm.org/docs/ClangFormat.html) for applying Falaise's code formatting and style style automatically (a code "spell checker")
     - If you use `brew`, then simply do `brew install clang-format`
     - On Ubuntu Linux, `apt-get install clang-format`
     - See the `clang-format` documentation for guides on integrating it with [Vim](https://clang.llvm.org/docs/ClangFormat.html#vim-integration) and
-    [Emacs](https://clang.llvm.org/docs/ClangFormat.html#emacs-integration) so that it can be run easily or automatically, just like a
+    [Emacs](https://clang.llvm.org/docs/ClangFormat.html#emacs-integration) so that it can be run easily or automatically
-    spell checker
-    - If you use the [VisualStudioCode](https://code.visualstudio.com) editor, it provides `clang-format` support via its C++ plugin
+    - If you use the [VisualStudioCode](https://code.visualstudio.com) editor, it provides `clang-format` support via the [Microsoft C++ plugin](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools)
 7. If you encounter any issues with any of these steps, [raise an issue](https://github.com/SuperNEMO-DBD/Falaise/issues/new)

 ## Making Changes